How to Apply Custom Logic to Unmerged Regions

 The replacement text is merged into the first field by setting the specified text into the FieldMergingArgs.Text property.
 The text from this property is merged into the field by the mail merge engine.

 The code applies this for only the first field in the region by checking the FieldMergingArgs.FieldValue property.
 The field value of the first field in the region is marked with “FirstField” .
-This makes this type of logic easier to implement over a few regions as no extra code is required.
+This makes this type of logic easier to implement over many regions as no extra code is required.

 Shows how to replace an unused region with a message and remove extra paragraphs.